vinodkumarhs1962/skinspire_V2/Project_docs/Authentication/Authentication Docmentation.md

 ```
 ### 3.4 Web Authentication Flow

-The SkinSpire Clinic system implements a specialized authentication flow for web-based login and registration that offers enhanced security and performance while maintaining all protection mechanisms:
+The Skinspire Clinic system implements a specialized authentication flow for web-based login and registration that offers enhanced security and performance while maintaining all protection mechanisms:

 ```mermaid
 sequenceDiagram